deadlydog/deadlydog.github.io/_posts/2013-09-05-accessing-powershell-variables-with-periods-in-their-name.md

 </pre>
 </div>

-So the actual value I’m after is stored in the “TF.iQmetrix.CheckinPolicies” property of the object returned by Get-ItemProperty; notice that this property name has periods in it.
+So the actual value I’m after is stored in the "TF.iQmetrix.CheckinPolicies" property of the object returned by Get-ItemProperty; notice that this property name has periods in it.
 So let’s store this object in a variable to make it easier to access it’s properties, and do a quick Get-Member on it just to show some more details:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:1c35b055-99ea-4e3c-8150-9370a026d21f" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>